-Course code and title UE1 - RMAS 208 - Principles and methods for the physical preservation of archival documents Professional on Assignment Marie Courselaud - National Archives (Paris) Dates From January, 29th to February 9th, 2024 Course description This course covers the concepts and theories related to preventive conservation.
+Course code and title UE1 - RMAS 208 - Principles and methods for the physical Professional on Assignment preservation of archival documents Marie Courselaud - National Archives (Paris) 24 Feb - 7 Mar Dates Course description 24 Feb - 1 Mar This course covers the concepts and theories related to preventive conservation.
 Preservation and protection of the written heritage is essential for its transmission to the future generations.
 This discipline which appeared in the 1970s-1980s, aims to prevent the risk of deterioration of documents or to limit their impact, by creating optimal conservation conditions compatible with their current use.
 It places its approach at the level of the collections and no longer the individual object and also involves all the actors of the institution.
 Unlike restoration, all measures and actions implemented are indirect.
 They don't interfere with the materials and structures of documents.
 They don't change their appearance.
 Preventive conservation takes into account physics and chemical agents of deterioration but also human behavior.
-The course will develop: - Precautions and the appropriate actions to be taken when handling, transporting, packaging, storing and exhibiting works, - Collections management and organization (Planification, Integrated risk management, etc.).
-The course will develop assessment and self-diagnosis tools useful for planning. - Monitoring environmental conditions: temperature, humidity, light, pollution and biological agents such as rodents, insects and mould, - Disaster prevention (flood, fire, etc.) and safeguarding of collections as appropriate.
+The course will develop: Precautions and the appropriate actions to be taken when handling, transporting, packaging, storing and exhibiting works, Collections management and organization (Planification, Integrated risk management, etc.).
+The course will develop assessment and self-diagnosis tools useful for planning.
+Monitoring environmental conditions: temperature, humidity, light, pollution and biological agents such as rodents, insects and mould, Disaster prevention (flood, fire, etc.) and safeguarding of collections as appropriate.
 The course will be organised between lectures and group work on different topics.
 Concrete applications will be valorised as far as possible to enable students to have practical skills applicable in a professional field.
-In order to allow students to experiment with theoretical knowledge, a practical application of the courses will be organized in collaboration with the National Archives.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Apprehend the boundaries of different conservation areas: preventive conservation/curative conservation/restoration Organize the conservation policy of its establishment (conservation plan, integrated risk management) Differentiate basic concepts of conservation-preventive and know how to act/react (climate management, packaging, space and collections maintenance, etc.) Manage mass treatment (conduct assessment at the site, prepare for a move, disinfection treatment, etc.) Implement preventive and corrective measures to address the various risks analyzed; implement an emergency plan.
+In order to allow students to experiment with theoretical knowledge, a practical application of the courses will be organized in collaboration with the orden to allow students to experiment with theoretical knowledge, a practical application of the course will be organized in collaboration with the orden to allow students Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Apprehend the boundaries of different conservation areas: preventive conservation/curative conservation/restoration Organize the conservation policy of its establishment (conservation plan, integrated risk management) Differentiate basic concepts of conservation-preventive and know how to act/react (climate management, packaging, space and collections maintenance, etc.) Manage mass treatment (conduct assessment at the site, prepare for a move, disinfection treatment, etc.) Implement preventive and corrective measures to address the various risks analyzed; implement an emergency plan.
 Organize an emergency event (internal organization, first steps on documents, etc.) Continuous assessment (50%) In class assignment x 2 (20%) In classe presentation x 3 (30%) Final exam (50%) Essay